 York University.
 Ravneet has taught ESL (collective and various skills

-separately), academic and business English in her over six years of
+separately), academic and business English in her over eight years of

 teaching.
 Originally from Canada, Ravneet has taught in private

-institutions and not for profit organizations in Vancouver, B.C. and New York.
+institutions, CUNY and Universities in Vancouver, B.C. and New York.

-Her interests have always been in utilizing technology to aid teaching in an adult ESL classroom.
+Her interests lie in utilizing technology to aid teaching and teaching

+practices in an ESL classroom.
 Joining NYS TESOL in 2012, Ravneet

 started as a general volunteer for the organization.
 She led the Adult